gguillotte/mdsrd5/README.md

 Release notes
 -------------

+### 0.5 (2016-01-31)

+Added DOCX and paginated HTML formats.

+#### New content

+-   Added a paginated version, viewable at <https://gguillotte.github.io/mdsrd5/paged/>.
+-   Added a Microsoft Word DOCX version.

+#### Fixes

+-   Fixed missing boldfacing and line breaks in the descriptions of the treant and two mephits.
+-   Fixed more corrupted hyphens in the monster descriptions.

+#### Known issues

+-   Many internal links in the paginated version are broken.
+-   The DOCX version needs some formatting tweaks, particularly around sidebars.
+-   The spells *compulsion* (eldritch invocations), *counterspell* (archmage), *fire bolt* (archmage, mage), *goodberry* (dryad), and *sphere of annihilation* (traps) remain unlinked because rules for them in this system were not released in the reference document and are not Open Game Content.
+The spells' names remain in this SRD because the terms were declared as Open Game Content elsewhere in this system's reference document or in a previous reference document.
+-   The single-page HTML document's length causes problems on some mobile browsers, especially on resource-limited devices.
+Try the ePub and paginated versions as alternatives.
+-   Tables are mostly HTML instead of Markdown in this repo, due to the strenuous use of multi-line content in the source material's tables.
+The Markdown file in this repo is generated from a copy that uses Pandoc's `multiline_tables` extension.
+Once all content is incorporated and organized, I'll add those source files to this repo.
+-   PDF output uses `wkhtmltopdf` for now.
+The Alegreya font family doesn't embed successfully, it provides inconsistent control over line breaks, and when italicized text follows a space, the space is lost due to `wkhtmltopdf` bugs.

 ### 0.4.2 (2016-01-26)

 Fixed some lingering typos inherited from the source material, removed another piece of protected content, and added links.